User Guides

 Reader fileReader = new FileReader("root-config.apon");

-Parameters rootParams = new RootConfig(); // RootConfig contains the server Parameter
+Parameters rootParams = new RootConfig(); // RootConfig contains the server parameter

 // 3.
 Use AponReader to read the file content into the Parameters object